-Martin Rosenthal, M.D., is an assistant professor of surgery on the Acute Care Surgery team at the University of Florida College of Medicine.
+Martin Rosenthal, M.D., is an associate professor of surgery on the Acute Care Surgery team at the University of Florida College of Medicine.
 He is the Director of the Abdominal Wall Reconstruction and Intestinal Rehab Service (UFAIR) at UF Health, as well as, Chair of the UF Nutrition Committee.

 Dr. Rosenthal earned his medical degree from Mercer University School of Medicine in Savannah, Georgia and completed a general surgery residency and a fellowship in critical care medicine at UF.
 His post-graduate surgical training also includes a nutrition fellowships at Louisville University and Oregon Health and Science University, as well as, abdominal wall reconstruction course at Oregon Health and Science University.

 Dr. Rosenthal is board-certified in surgical critical care.
 He is a member of several professional and medical organizations, including the American Society of Enteral and Parenteral Nutrition, Florida Chapter of American Society of Enteral and Parenteral Nutrition, the Society of Critical Care Medicine, the Florida Committee on Trauma, and is a fellow of the American College of Surgeons.
 Dr. Rosenthal has authored numerous peer reviewed publication, book chapters, and serves as reviewer for several academic journals.